Divyansh1586/CLI/README.md

 The system generates:
 - Terminal visualization of the track layout
-- Optimal race strategies for each car
+- Optimal race strategies for each car configuration
 - Graphviz DOT file (`track.dot`) for visual rendering

 To render the track as an image: